-MODULE TIT LE: INSTRUMENTATION SAFETY - WORKSHOP INDUCTION MODULE No. 's: I1/I13 SCOPE: The Trainees' safety awareness, behaviour, and approach when working in an instrumentation workshop environment and with its associated equipment in accordance with the current training objectives.
-OBJECTIVE No. SUCCESS CRITERIA Trainee's will receive an Induction to the Instrument Workshop following which they should be able to explain: 1 the need for Personal Protective Equipment (PPE) 2 the importance of Work based attitude and behavaviour, including time-keeping, punctuality, and entering and leaving the work area 3 Fire Alarm procedures 4 maintaining safety of self by ensuring : · a) overalls are a suitable fit and are securely fastened to chest level b) overalls sleeves are rolled down and cuffs are in good condition c) overalls are clean / relatively free from contamination, e.g. grease d) boots are the correct fit and laces are appropriately tied e) jewellery is either removed or suitably covered before work commences f) loose items are removed and, if applicable, long hair is suitably protected g) gloves and eye protection are worn and are suitable for the task 5 the importance of housekeeping before, during and after the task is completed 6 awareness of the workshop environment and the associated hazards including : a) the presence of dangerous air pressures b) protruding edges c) heavy and/or unbalanced loads d) the presence of moving parts that have the potential to harm, e.g. valve gates e) the presence of electrically controlled equipment f) potentially hot equipment g) hazardous substances, e.g. resins, adhesives, lubricants, etc) 7 selecting the correct tool for the task, and visual inspection of all tools and equipment prior to, and following, their use 8 the correct workplace values and behaviours including : a) paying attention to the task and any instructions being given b) recognising potential hazards and act upon them c) maintaining personal hygiene d) recognising the impact of tiredness and/or stress e) awareness of the impact of their behaviour on others understanding and experience of basic instrument maintenance procedures on a variety of instrument systems in accordance with current training objectives.
+MODULE TITLE: INSTRUMENTATION SAFETY - WORKSHOP INDUCTION MODULE No.'s: 11/113 SCOPE: The Trainees' safety awareness, behaviour, and approach when working in an instrumentation workshop environment and with its associated equipment in accordance with the current training objectives.
+OBJECTIVE No. SUCCESS CRITERIA Trainee's will receive an Induction to the Instrument Workshop following which they should be able to explain: 1 the need for Personal Protective Equipment (PPE) the importance of Work based attitude and behaviour, including time-keeping, 2 punctuality, and entering and leaving the work area Fire Alarm procedures 3 maintaining safety of self by ensuring: 4 a) overalls are a suitable fit and are securely fastened to chest level b) overalls sleeves are rolled down and cuffs are in good condition c) overalls are clean / relatively free from contamination, e.g. grease d) boots are the correct fit and laces are appropriately tied e) jewellery is either removed or suitably covered before work commences loose items are removed and, if applicable, long hair is suitably protected f) gloves and eye protection are worn and are suitable for the task the importance of housekeeping before, during and after the task is completed 5 awareness of the workshop environment and the associated hazards including: 6 a) the presence of dangerous air pressures b) protruding edges c) heavy and/or unbalanced loads d) the presence of moving parts that have the potential to harm, e.g. valve gates e) the presence of electrically controlled equipment f) potentially hot equipment hazardous substances, e.g. resins, adhesives, lubricants, etc) 7 selecting the correct tool for the task, and visual inspection of all tools and equipment prior to, and following, their use the correct workplace values and behaviours including: 8 a) paying attention to the task and any instructions being given b) recognising potential hazards and act upon them c) maintaining personal hygiene d) recognising the impact of tiredness and/or stress e)